mkls/throttle-async-function/README.md

 - `cacheMaxAge`: in milliseconds, default is 300000 millisecond (5 minutes)

   Cached result will expire when they are oldar than this value.
   Should be a larger value than `cacheRefreshPeriod`.

-With the default values of `cacheRefreshPeriod` and `cacheMaxAge` (1 and 5 minutes) it will try to refresh the cache every 1 minute for given arguments, but in case the refresh fails (after retries), it will serve the result of the latest succesfull refresh until it is less than 5 minutes old.
+With the default values of `cacheRefreshPeriod` and `cacheMaxAge` (1 and 5 minutes) it will try to refresh the cache every 1 minute for given arguments, but in case the refresh fails, it will serve the result of the latest succesfull refresh until it is no more than 5 minutes old.

 - `maxCachedItems`: default is `Infinity` (no limit)